influxdata/docs-v2/content/influxdb/cloud/get-started.md

 1. Click **Data Explorer** in InfluxDB Cloud's left navigation menu and select your **noaa** bucket.
 2. Click **Script Editor**.
-3. Copy the `sample.data()` function listed underneath the NOAA sample dataset and paste it into the script editor.
+3. Copy the `sample.data()` function listed for the NOAA sample dataset and paste it into the script editor.
     ```js
     import "influxdata/influxdb/sample"